Former Anglo Irish head charged over bank meltdown

 Like two other former top executives at the bank who were charged on Monday, FitzPatrick, 64, was charged chiefly over his role in loans allegedly given to a group of 10 wealthy clients to buy shares in the bank and prop up its share price.

-FitzPatrick, wearing his trademark navy suit and pink tie, sat with his arms folded and did not respond when each of the charges was read out.
-He was released on bail of 11,000 euros (8,549 pounds) and told to appear again on October 8 when evidence will be heard.
+FitzPatrick, wearing his trademark navy suit and pink tie, sat with his arms folded and did not respond when each of the charges were read out.
+He was released on bail of 11,000 euros (8,564 pounds) and told to appear again on October 8 when evidence will be heard.

 The former multi-millionaire banker, who was declared bankrupt two years ago, could face up to five years in prison if found guilty of any of the charges and must report weekly to police before his trial.